chrispavs/peak-auto-start/README.md

 This mod loads into the "Host Lobby" (multiplayer) mode by default.

-You can choose instead to start in the Offline (solo) mode by enabling the `OfflineMode` setting in this mod's config.
+You can choose instead to start in the Offline (solo) mode by enabling the `OfflineMode` setting in the mod's config.